 Students will develop an understanding of their own influences and aesthetic values as writers and how their own work fits into larger literary traditions.

-- Objective A: Describe the writers, texts, and movements that influence their work;
+- Objective 1: Describe the writers, texts, and movements that influence their work.

-- Objective C: Outline their own artistic projects: what they aim to accomplish in their work.
+- Objective 3: Outline their own artistic projects: what they aim to accomplish in their work.

 Learning Goal 3

 Students will demonstrate the ability to perform their work effectively in public.